bfbarkhouse/redpanda-connect-gitops/README.md

 Consumes messages from a Redpanda topic and extracts first names from full name data.

 **Features:**
-- Connects to Redpanda Cloud with TLS and SASL authentication
+- Connects to Redpanda with TLS and SASL authentication
 - Consumes from `rpcn-standalone-topic` using consumer group `rpcn-gitops-first-names`
 - Extracts first name by splitting on space and taking the first element
 - Outputs to stdout